-Full Time Exempt Full Time Hourly Part Time Hourly Seasonal Scheduled to work min.
-40 hours/week.
-Scheduled to work 40 Works less than 40 week; may or may not scheduled ot be regularly Employed for a short-term period.
-Employee Household Employee Household Employee Household Employee Membership No Fee No Fee No Fee No Fee No Fee Difference of the membership No Fee Program/Activities 50% of member rate 50% of member rate 50% of member rate 50% of member rate 10% after 90 day orientation 15% after 1 year N/A N/A Not Included: Adult leagues Fundraisers tournaments Not Included: Adult leagues Fundraisers Tournaments Not Included: Adult leagues Fundraisers Tournaments Not Included: Adult leagues Fundraisers Tournaments of continuous employment 30% after 10 years of continuous employment Not Included: Adult leagues Fundraisers Tournaments
+Full Time Full Time Exempt Full Time Hourly Part Time I Part Time Hourly Scheduled to work min.
+40 hours/week. to work 40 /week. week; may or may not be regularly a short Employed for a short-term period.
+Employee Household Employee Household Employee Household Employee Membership No Fee Difference of the membership No Fee Program/Activities 50% of member rate 50% of member rate 50% of member rate 50% of member rate 10% after 90 day orientation 15% after 1 year N/A N/A Not Included: Adult leagues Fundraisers tournaments Not Included: Adult leagues Fundraisers Tournaments Not Included: Adult leagues Fundraisers Tournaments Not Included: Adult leagues Fundraisers Tournaments of continuous employment 30% after 10 years of continuous employment Not Included: Adult leagues Fundraisers Tournaments